-The interests of the research group have been focused on the biological functions of DNA methylation in the regulation of biological processes which are of interest in genetics (epigenetics) and medicine.
-Here we describe current results of the following projects:
+The focus of the research group’s interests has been on the biological function of DNA methylation in genome stability and in the regulation of biological processes which are of interest in genetics (epigenetics) and medicine.
+In this report, we describe current results and plans for future projects.

 Aim: We previously reported changes of DNA methylation and transcription patterns in mammalian cells that carry integrated foreign DNA.
 Experiments were now designed to assess the epigenetic consequences after the insertion of a 5.6 kbp plasmid into the human genome.